 Through the education and administration of policies and expectations included in the Student Handbook, the Office of Community Standards promotes personal attitudes and behaviors that are in concert with the values rooted in our Jesuit tradition.
 As an office, we encourage students to take ownership of their decisions and accept the consequences (both positive and negative).
 In doing so, we create an environment where all students can learn, grow, and become ethical leaders in their chosen fields.
 As an entity within the Office of Community Standards, Off Campus Student Life works with students and non-students to encourage a positive quality of life and desirable off campus community.

 Center for International Programs

 The Center for International Programs (CIP) at Saint Joseph’s University is strongly committed to internationalization and globalization, both on our campus and elsewhere.
-We provide information and services to international students and students who wish to study abroad on a short-term or long-term academic program.
-We are also responsible for the implementation of new international education initiatives and the support of the University’s new International Travel Policy.
+We provide information and services to students who wish to study abroad on a short-term or long-term academic program.
+We are also responsible for the implementation of new international education initiatives and the support of the University’s International Travel Policy.

 The China Program